Government Affairs Update for December 27, 2019

 New York City Councilmembers propose “gentrification” tax

-A bipartisan coalition of 13 City Councilmembers are proposing to levy property taxes on new homebuyers in New York City based on the actual market value of their properties, rather than the assessed value.
+A bipartisan coalition of 13 City Councilmembers is proposing to levy property taxes on new home buyers in New York City-based on the actual market value of their properties, rather than the assessed value.
 The councilmembers are supporting a resolution requesting that state lawmakers approve changes to the tax law.
 The resolution comes as Mayor Bill de Blasio’s property tax reform commission has yet to release its initial report.
 For more information see here.